Highroman/contact-form/README.md

 ## Usage

 To use the application, simply access the URL where it is deployed and fill out the contact form.
-To manage the messages, log in as an admin user and access the admin dashboard.

 ## Contributing